 She stopped, explained the story behind the room, shared stories from Levi Coffin’s book by memory, and then carried on.
 It was all so very fascinating.

-The best part is that they have plans for expansion!
-With the recent purchase of the building next door, they are hoping to install an interpretive center and expand the tale of Levi Coffin in this small Indiana town.
+The best part is that they have plans for expansion.
+With the recent purchase of the building next door, they are hoping to install an interpretive center and expand the tale of Levi and Catharine Coffin in this small Indiana town.
 You can help with your monetary donations.

 113 N US Highway 27